AmaliShashi/PDF-Editor-FE/README.md

-# PDF Editor Backend - C# ASP.NET Core MVC
+# PDF Editor Pro - Frontend

 This is the React frontend for the PDF Editor project.
 It provides a user interface to upload, preview, and manage PDF files.